ludiosarchive/Minerva/docs/Overview.rst

 	*	newlink.SocketFace + SSL, listening on 80, 443, <extra ports> on ``IP2``.

 Why listen on port 843?
-843 is the port where Flash first looks for a Socket master policy file. [#]_ SocketFace serves Flash socket policy files when asked.
+843 is the port where Flash first looks for a `Socket master policy file`_.
+SocketFace serves Flash socket policy files when asked.
 If Flash player cannot get the policy file from port 843, it will try to get the policy file from the connection destination port.
 But by serving the policy on port 843, we reduce the time needed to establish the first connection.